Project-4-Team-2/Project-4-Team-2/README.md

 In this sub-project, I focused on the category of demographic including gender, age, education, and ethnicity.
 However, through correlation analysis, five features in the category of Cognitive and Functional Assessments were only five diagnosis-correlated features.
 To enhance the accuarcy of the model, I decided to add the five diagnosis-correlated featuresthe to the four chosen demographic features for machine learning.

-Data viuualization on Tableau can be accessed through link:
+Data visualization on Tableau can be accessed through link:

 Tableau AD factor
 https://public.tableau.com/app/profile/yi.wen7753/viz/ADFactors/FactorsImpactonAD?